cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 10/23/2020

-Doing the majority of sync via written file logs vs sync made me think again about how aggressive the code was about regenerating pictures - did a pass thru the code to reduce some of that by doing a better job detecting images in the editor and
+Doing the majority of sync via written file logs vs sync made me think again about how aggressive the code was about regenerating pictures - did a pass thru the code to reduce some of that by doing a better job detecting image changes in the editor and reduced some writes.

+Fixed some small issues in the Changed HTML generation - the Tag generation remains on the todo but I have more confidence that other parts of the process are reasonable now.
+The most interesting detail was that atm I don't have any code to look at and only generate 'changes' to the Main Feed (Main Feed entries have a before) so to get the main feed regenerated I added it into the changes but that was triggering other content generations - pulled it out into a method that does just the Main Feed content if not in the changed list.

 10/21/2020